Whether you have pigs as pets or are breeding pigs to generate an income, seeing your pig struggle to walk is stressful.

 Treating Arthritis

-Administer antibiotics to treat the infection, and anti-inflammatories will help bring down the swelling of the joints.
+Administer antibiotics to treat the infection, and anti-inflammatories will help reduce the joints’ swelling.
 If the bacteria enter the bloodstream, septicemia will set in before arthritis develops.
 Septicemia can result in death.

 If the pig is obese, feed them a good low-calorie diet to ensure a healthy weight.
 Frequently vaccinating your pigs will help prevent arthritis.
 Ensure that the floors are clean so there is no risk of your pig slipping, scraping their joints, and developing lesions.